 Video Game Cruelty Potential: The first game was renowned for enemies reacting to body part specific damage.
 Shooting them in the crotch often caused hilarious results.
 On the other hand, it was totally "clean".
 There was none of the gore and violence associated with most modern FPS games.

 The War on Terror: Medal of Honor (2010) takes place in the early years of the American offensive in Afghanistan.
-Though you are ambushed by IEDs on a couple of occasions, no direct reference to terrorism is made.
+Though you are ambushed by IEDs on a couple of occasions, no direct reference to terrorism is made, although the intro cinematic opens with the September 11th attacks to provide context for why American is going into Afghanistan.
 Warfighter deals explicitly with terrorism and the War on Terror, with some Somalian piracy thrown in as well.

 We Have Reserves: General Flagg, who insists on committing the Rangers and the 10th Mountain Division to fight in a heavily contested region rather than letting the Tier 1 troops do their job first.